All Aestiva products sit on a browser-native engine called Aestiva Array.

 Array works seamlessly with HTTPS, an industry-standard secure web protocol that delivers secure transport of data over the web.

 Secure transport is required in situations where trust cannot be assumed by parties in network-proximity to the hosted server.

 All Array applications can be run using the HTTPS protocol.
 Secure logins are available for accessing the development environment over the HTTPS protocol.
 This allows secure editing of server-side content for situations demanding the highest level of transport security.

 Array is a vertically-integrated engine with a vertically-integrated security framework.
 Data passing utilizes HTTP and HTTPS only.
 Data is also confined to a server-side sandbox, delivering added server protection.

-To safeguard against future security infractions Aestiva, in addition to its own measures, welcomes Aestiva customers to review and test Aestiva Array's security framework.
+To safeguard against future security infractions, Aestiva, in addition to implementing its own measures, welcomes Aestiva customers to review and test Aestiva Array's security framework.